raleighlittles/USPSA_Classifiers/README.md

 # About

-The script in this directory scrapes the USPSA classifier website and downloads them
+The script in this directory scrapes the USPSA classifier website and downloads them into the `downloaded_pdfs` directory

-# TODO

-- Include title in downloaded filename